kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 For this project we have one Name Node that communicates with multiple Data Nodes and Clients.

 <img src="/assets/images/dfs/dfg_main_opt.png">
-<figcaption>General Distributed File System with N Data Nodes<figcaption>
+<figcaption>General Distributed File System with N Data Nodes</figcaption>

 ## Communication Design